 - Teachers demonstrate responsibility for their own professional development and for their own learning as a lifelong process.

 These goals, with supporting indicators, inform all Education Studies courses and experiences.
 They have been aligned with Kentucky’s nine New Teacher Standards and guide us in the structuring of experiences both in our college classrooms and in student teaching to prepare our graduates to create content-rich, inquiry-focused communities in their own classrooms consistent with Berea’s mission and with their own values and commitments.

-The figure below is a graphic representation of our program’s philosophic framework.
+The figure below is a graphic representation of our department’s philosophic framework.

-Philosophic Framework of Berea College Teacher Education Program
+Philosophic Framework of Berea College Teacher Education department

 Students are introduced to the conceptual framework in EDS 200, Seminar: Thinking about Education, and they revisit the key concepts and their relationship in various contexts in subsequent classes.
 A representative segment from a handout in one section of EDS 200 scaffolds the meaning of the conceptual framework for students as follows: